 Feeling happier and optimistic.
 When we look for the good, your mood will improve.
 When our mood improves there is a roll on effect all around us.
 Let’s face it, life just feels better for you and everyone around you when you are happier

 Increased alertness and awareness of what is happening around you.
-You learn to actively look for the good and it doing this you become more aware.
+You learn to actively look for the good and by doing this you become more aware.
 Which means we are less likely to “switch off” and more likely to focus on what we need to.

 Increased self-esteem is another benefit.
 When we look for the good we also see what is good in us.
 We see the love and support we have and we recognise that we are valued.